-- "Bulkhead" means a vertical wall of steel, timber or concrete used for erosion protection or as a retaining wall. - "Business" means the purchase, sale, or other transaction involving the handling or disposition of any article, service, substance, or commodity for livelihood or profit; or the management of office buildings, offices, recreational or amusement enterprises; or the maintenance and use of buildings, offices, structures, and premises by professions and trades rendering services. - "Business support service" means an establishment within a building that provides services to other businesses.
+"Business support service" means an establishment within a building that provides services to other businesses.
 Examples of these services include: blueprinting; computer-related services (rental, repair); copying and quick printing services; film processing and photofinishing (retail); mail boxes; outdoor advertising services; and security systems services.

+"Cabinet shop" See "Furniture/fixtures manufacturing, cabinet shop."

+"Canopy sign" means a sign attached to the underside of a canopy.

+"Cargo containers" include standardized reusable vessels that were:

+- 1. Originally designed for or used in the packing, shipping, movement or transportation of freight, articles, goods or commodities; and/or - 2.
+Originally designed for or capable of being mounted or moved by rail, truck or ship by means of being mounted on a chassis or similar transport device.
+This definition includes the terms "transport containers" and "portable site storage containers" having a similar appearance to and similar characteristics of cargo containers.

-- "Cabinet shop" See "Furniture/fixtures manufacturing, cabinet shop." - "Canopy sign" means a sign attached to the underside of a canopy. - "Catering service" means a business that prepares and delivers food for consumption on the premises of a client.
+"Catering service" means a business that prepares and delivers food for consumption on the premises of a client.
 Does not include mobile food vendors.
+See also "Restaurant, Café, Coffee Shop."

+"Cemetery, mausoleum, columbarium" means an interment establishment engaged in subdividing property into cemetery lots and offering burial plots or air space for sale.
+Includes animal cemeteries; cemetery, mausoleum, crematorium and columbarium operations, and full-service mortuaries and funeral parlors accessory to a cemetery or columbarium.

+"Certificate of Occupancy" means a document issued by the Building Official when the completed work matches the submitted plans for new buildings or major alterations.
+The certificate states a building's legal use and/or type of permitted occupancy.

-See also "Restaurant, Café, Coffee Shop." - "Cemetery, mausoleum, columbarium" means an interment establishment engaged in subdividing property into cemetery lots and offering burial plots or air space for sale.
-Includes animal cemeteries; cemetery, mausoleum, crematorium and columbarium operations, and full-service mortuaries and funeral parlors accessory to a cemetery or columbarium. - "Child care facility" means a building or structure in which an agency, person or persons regularly provide care for a group of children for periods of less than twenty-four hours a day.
-Child day care facilities include family day care homes and child day care centers regulated by the Washington State Department of Social and Health Services, as presently defined in Chapter 74.15 RCW and WAC 388-73-422 and as such statute or regulations may hereafter be amended. - "Child day care" means the providing of supplemental parental care and supervision for a child or children who are not related to the provider on a regular basis for less than twenty-four hours per day and under license by the Washington State Department of Social and Health Services.
+"Child care facility" means a building or structure in which an agency, person or persons regularly provide care for a group of children for periods of less than twenty-four hours a day.
+Child day care facilities include family day care homes and child day care centers regulated by the Washington State Department of Social and Health Services, as presently defined in Chapter 74.15 RCW and WAC 388-73-422 and as such statute or regulations may hereafter be amended.

+"Child day care" means the providing of supplemental parental care and supervision for a child or children who are not related to the provider on a regular basis for less than twenty-four hours per day and under license by the Washington State Department of Social and Health Services.
 The term does not include babysitting services of a casual, non-recurring nature or in the child's own home.
 The term is further not intended to include cooperative, reciprocative child care by a group of parents in their respective homes.